From Setback to Step Forward: Navigating Your Career After Job Loss

 Phase 2: Assessment

 The journey through career transition is shaped by what drives and motivates you.
-Honest assessment of your skills and competencies is a key step to understanding where you want to be and what you need out of your next role.
-Assessment tools that can be accessed when working with a Career Transition professional, such as McQuaig, ASSESS, Hogan, and MBTI, can help individuals gain greater self-awareness of skills, strengths, style and provide cause for self-reflection.
+An honest assessment of your skills, strengths, and values is a crucial first step toward identifying what you want in your next role.
+Assessment tools that can be accessed when working with a Career Transition professional can help individuals gain greater self-awareness and prompt meaningful reflection to inform your next steps.

 Phase 3: Planning